errbufferoverfl/garden.errbufferoverfl.me/content/posts/Setting Up Distributed Press on Digital Ocean.md

           ansible_user: root
 ```

-6. Install the dependencies.
+-  Install the dependencies on your local machine.
 ```shell
 ansible-galaxy install -r ./requirements.yml
 ```

-7. Add the VPS's IP address and the `distributed_press_domain` to your `/etc/hosts` file so you don't experience an `UNREACHABLE` error when you run the playbook. e.g.,
+- Add the VPS's IP address and the `distributed_press_domain` to your `/etc/hosts` file so you don't experience an `UNREACHABLE` error when you run the playbook. e.g.,
 ```text
 127.0.0.1	localhost
 255.255.255.255	broadcasthost